pwin/owlready2/README.rst

 * Add nquads ontology format (useful for debugging)
 * Add support for dir() on individuals
 * Add support for ontology using https: protocol (thanks Samourkasidis Argyrios)
+* Add observe module (for registering callback when the ontology is modified)
 * Improve docs
 * Bugfixes:
   - Align Python floats with xsd:decimal rather than xsd:double, finally, because decimal accepts int too